arcabaran/Sales_Prediction_with_XGBoost/README.md

 # A Future sale prediction model using XGBoost
-## Running the code will construct a huge chunkof data.pkl so good luck 🫡
+## Running the code will construct a huge chunk of a data.pkl so good luck 🫡